TurtlewareAU/homelab-docs/Homelab/Tosca 15.0 Dex Walkthroughs/06 - Tosca Distributed Agent Configuration.md

 ![](./img/Pasted%20image%2020230216113750.png)

-Double click on the ToscaDistributionAgent.exe this will load the agent and set it to the taskbar tray.
+Right click the ToscaDistributionAgent.exe and select run as administrator.
+The Agent will then start and become active
 ![](./img/Pasted%20image%2020230216113920.png)

 Right click on the agent and select configure agent